osmosis-labs/fe-content/cms/earn/README.md

 - **contract**: Primary contract for the strategy.
 - **tvl**: Data endpoint for Total Value Locked (TVL).
 - **apr**: Data endpoint for Annual Percentage Rate (APR).
+- **geoblock**: Data endpoint for which regions are geoblocked by the strategy provider.
 - **lockDuration**: Duration assets are locked (ISO 8601).
 - **riskLevel**: Risk level indicator (0 to 1).
 - **startDateTimeUtc**: Start date and time (UTC) of the strategy.